flemosr/envoy-extauthz-rust-rate-limit/README.md

 This is an example showing how to implement an [Envoy External Authorization] gRPC Server written in Rust, implementing some basic rate-limiting using a [Redis] container.
-This repo is a fork of [envoy-extauthz-rust].
+It builds upon [envoy-extauthz-rust].
+If you want to start with a more bare-bones implementation, consider checking out that repository.

-In consists of an `envoy` service mapped to a localhost port, connected through internal docker networks to an `extauthz` service, and to a `nginx` service that serves plain text.
+Here, we create an `envoy` service mapped to a localhost port, connected through internal docker networks to an `extauthz` service, and to a `nginx` service that serves plain text.
 The `extauthz` service is also connected to a `redis` service.